Will eclipse damage sensor in mirrorless camera

 • Handle with care: Always handle your camera with care, especially during events like an eclipse where there may be crowds or potential hazards.

-See also Best fujifilm mirrorless camera to start with
+See also Best 35mm mirrorless camera

 Expert Recommendations